metehandoenmez/react-exercises/README.md

 Props - Extract message
 # Ex7 -
 Conditional Rendering - If greater than `18`
-Modify the Welcome component so that the Age component is rendered only if the age prop is greater than 18.
 # Ex8 -
 Conditional Rendering - If prop is present
+Modify the Welcome component so that the Age component is rendered only if the age prop is present.
 # Ex9 -
 Conditional Rendering - If less than `65`
 # Ex10 -